Five years in, Blizzard announces cross-play for Overwatch

 Blizzard has already said that it won't offer cross-play for the game's dedicated competitive mode.
 For the rest of the cross-play-using playerbase, particularly on console, aim assist will be disabled in order to, in Blizzard's words, "equalize play during the match" for controller and mouse and keyboard players.

-Another factor that's of note given Overwatch's heavy library of loot box-unlockable cosmetics is that the update will not include any sort of cross-progression between platforms.
+Another factor that's of note given Overwatch's heavy library of loot box-unlockable cosmetics is that the update will not include any sort of cross-progression between platforms quite yet, though support is planned down the line.
 This means any skins, emotes, or other cosmetics unlocked on one platform will not carry over to another if, for example, an Xbox player decides to play on PC.

 Cross-play itself has been a tricky topic to broach with platform owners until just recently, and that's even more true for cross-progression where purchasable currency and items come into play.
 Xbox and even the Nintendo Switch started creating pathways for cross-platform play in just the last few years, with PlayStation-maker Sony being noticeably more resistant to allowing its playerbase to mingle with other consoles or platforms online.